torvalds/linux/Documentation/hid/hiddev.rst

 In addition to the normal input type HID devices, USB also uses the human interface device protocols for things that are not really human interfaces, but have similar sorts of communication needs.
-The two big examples for this are power devices (especially uninterruptable power supplies) and monitor control on higher end monitors.
+The two big examples for this are power devices (especially uninterruptible power supplies) and monitor control on higher end monitors.

 To support these disparate requirements, the Linux USB system provides